f3l1p/voice-corner/README.md

 # Voice-corner

-- run with live-server, could be with Visual Studio Code

-- Local Website that try to have a video library of vocal excersises.
-For accesibility have searchbar and checkboxes.
+- Website that have a video library for learn and practice singing.
+The website contains a searchbar and checkboxes for accesibility in the filter process.

 # Technologies

+This project was created with:

-- Javascript
+- Vanilla Javascript

+- CSS

+# Setup

+- run with live-server, could be with Visual Studio Code.